netdata/netdata/CONTRIBUTING.md

 We love to receive contributions.
 Maintaining a platform for monitoring everything imaginable requires a broad understanding of a plethora of technologies, systems and applications.
 We rely on community contributions and user feedback to continue providing the best monitoring solution out there.

-There are many ways to contribute, with varying requirements of skills:
+There are many ways to contribute, with varying requirements of skills, explained in detail in the following sections.
+Specific GitHub issues we need help with can be seen [here](https://github.com/netdata/netdata/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22).
+Some of them are also labeled as "good first issue".

 ## All NetData Users